 Only one question remains – which version of Avira should you get?

-Honestly, I think that Avira Antivirus Pro is the best one from the batch in terms of pricing and functionality.
+Honestly, I think that Avira Antivirus Pro is the best one from the batch in terms of pricing, features, and functionality.

 You see, even though the free version uses the same malware detection software as the paid editions of Avira, it lacks one major feature – secure browsing.

 So, if you want to be protected from hacker attacks while surfing the web, you should consider spending an additional $44.99 a year for that extra layer of safety.
 All in all, reviewing Avira was truly a pleasure.
 I recommend it to people who value online safety – a.k.a. everyone.

 Other antivirus program reviews: